cicadatesting/cicada-2/docsite/docs/config.md

 Defaults to `true`

+## ERROR_CODE_OVERRIDE

+Overrides error code generated at end of Cicada run.

+By default, this is unset.
+Will exit with code `1` if no remaining asserts and errored runs.
+Exits `0` otherwise.

 ## HEALTHCHECK_INITIAL_WAIT

 Time in seconds to wait before checking runner for first time before entering exponential backoff